2022 Toyota 200

 The 2022 Toyota 200 presented by CK Power was the eleventh stock car race of the 2022 NASCAR Camping World Truck Series and the 22nd iteration of the event.
-The race was held on Saturday, June 4, 2022, in Madison, Illinois at World Wide Technology Raceway, a 1.25 mi permanent quad-oval racetrack.
-The race was increased from 160 laps to 165 laps, due to a NASCAR overtime finish.
+The race was held on Saturday, June 4, 2022, in Madison, Illinois at Gateway Motorsports Park, a 1.25 mi permanent quad-oval racetrack.
+The race was increased from 160 laps to 165 laps, due to a overtime finish.
 Corey Heim, driving for Kyle Busch Motorsports, would take advantage of the lead on the final restart, and win the race after the caution came out on the last lap.
 This was Heim's second career NASCAR Camping World Truck Series win, and his second of the season.
 To fill out the podium, Christian Eckes of ThorSport Racing and Chandler Smith of Kyle Busch Motorsports would finish 2nd and 3rd, respectively.

 Three drivers made their debut in this race: Rajah Caruth, Mason Maggio, and Jake Garcia.
 Justin Carroll was scheduled to make his debut as well, but would fail to qualify.

 Background

-World Wide Technology Raceway (formerly Gateway International Raceway and Gateway Motorsports Park) is a motorsport racing facility in Madison, Illinois, just east of St. Louis, Missouri, United States, close to the Gateway Arch.
-It features a 1.25 mi oval that hosts the NASCAR Cup Series, NASCAR Camping World Truck Series, and the NTT IndyCar Series, a 1.6 mi infield road course used by the SCCA, Porsche Club of America, and various car clubs, and a quarter-mile drag strip that hosts the annual NHRA Midwest Nationals event.
+Gateway Motorsports Park is a motorsport racing facility in Madison, Illinois.
+It features a 1.25 mi oval that hosts the NASCAR and the IndyCar Series, a 1.6 mi infield road course used by the SCCA, Porsche Club of America, and various car clubs, and a quarter-mile drag strip that hosts the annual NHRA Midwest Nationals event.